Sekai02/HexGame/README.md

 # Hex Game AI

-This project is an implementation of an Artificial Intelligence (AI) agent designed to play the Hex board game.
+This project is an implementation of MordecaiBot, an Artificial Intelligence (AI) agent designed to play the Hex board game.
 Developed as part of a university course on Artificial Intelligence, the project explores strategic decision-making and game theory concepts.